jqn1999/Discord-Trading-Bot/README.md

 npm install dotenv
 ```

-Make a folder named 'tokens' and place your bot_token.txt and td_token.txt inside
+Now, make a folder named 'tokens' and place your bot_token.txt and td_token.txt inside along with the respective tokens needed.